mahmoudelgawad/DynamicUserDashboard_Angular/README.md

 # Code Structure
-The project consest of 2 main components `AppComponent` and `HomeComponent`, and the components structure as the following<br/>
+The project consist of 2 main components `AppComponent` and `HomeComponent`, and the components structure as the following<br/>
 1- `AppComponent`<br/>
     &ensp; 2- `HomeComponent`<br/>
        &emsp; * `HeaderComponent`<br/>